Keksls/FastCrypt.NET/README.md

 ## Getting Started

+First download the project.
+You can include the project directly in your project.
+On open the solution and build the project 'KeksEncryptor', it will generate a .dll file.
-Just include the .DLL to your project.
+Just include the .DLL to your project's references.

 ### Globale Usage